sms2000/DotNetNamedPipes/README.md

 * Tested on Windows 10/11 and Ubuntu 20.04 with .NET 6 framework installed.

 * No documentation provided yet.
+  Use TestServer and TestClient and your imagination.